CA High Speed Rail Scoping Comment Period Extended

 The State Water Resources Control Board will hold a public meeting on September 23, 2014 at 9:00 a.m. to receive public comments on proposed General Waste Discharge Requirements for Discharges to Land by Small Domestic Wastewater Treatment Systems (General Order) and an associated California Environmental Quality Act (CEQA) Initial Study/Negative Declaration (Negative Declaration). read more

 The Agua Dulce Town Council is a California nonprofit organization and exempt from Federal income tax under section 501(c)4 of the Internal Revenue Code.
 The Council relies on donations for its nominal operating expenses.

 Agua Dulce (Spanish for "sweet water") is an unincorporated community in Los Angeles County, California, nestled in the Sierra Pelona Valley, 44 miles north of Los Angeles, and just north of Santa Clarita.
 It has an elevation of 2526 feet (770 m), a geographic area of approximately 25 square miles (65 km²), and a population of about 4,000.

 This is the official site of its Town Council.

 Next Meeting: Wednesday, September 10, 2014

-The August meeting has been CANCELLED.
 The next meeting of the Agua Dulce Town Council will be held Wednesday, September 10, 2014 at the Agua Dulce Women's Club at 33201 Agua Dulce Canyon Rd, Agua Dulce.
 The administrative portion of the meeting is held at 6:30 pm with the general community meeting beginning at 7:00 pm.
 Both meetings are open to the public.